 TIP: If you are looking for more travel inspiration around Bologna, take a look at our 3-day Emilia Romagna itinerary.
 It takes you to some really beautiful places in the region – many of which are undiscovered by mass tourism and offer a much more authentic experience.

-Some of our favorite places in this part of Italy:
+Some of our favorite places in Northern Italy:

 - Florence and Venice (of course!)